 On the way back you will spend this great day enjoying a traditional dinner in the warm company of new friends.
 And then your journey continues to Kemer.

-The cost of Kemer to Salda Lake and Pamukkale excursion includes transfer from your hotel and back, insurance, professional English-speaking guide, and (breakfast, dinner).
+The cost of Kemer to Salda Lake and Pamukkale excursion includes transfer from your hotel and back, insurance, professional English-speaking guide.

 The excursion from Kemer to Salda Lake and Pamukkale lasts from 04:30 to 22:00.
 The total duration of the tour is approximately 17 hours.